-- 5.3 Graduation of Micro finance Recipients: Another burning issue for MFIs is to help those who graduated using microfinance and need large loan to develop SMEs. - 5.4 Overlapping: A few studies reveal that in some cases, microfinance has created debt cycles to pay the installments of loan by making fresh loan from moneylenders (Adams and von Pischke 1992; Dichter 1997; Johnson and Rogaly, 1997).
-Now it is imperative to address the issue of overlapping for sustainability of MFIs and small borrowers. - 5.5 Sustainability: The issue of sustainability has drawn much attention to all stakeholders of microfinance due to (a) higher dependence of microfinance on subsidies/donor funds; (b) high interest rate and operational cost (c) interest of transforming microfinance programs into financially viable ones to attract commercial funds for scaling up programs.
-In Bangladesh, large MFIs have attained near sustainability but a good number of MFIs are still depended on subsidized funds like Palli Karma Sahayak Foudation (PKSF) fund and donor's fund.
-In fact, if we want to extend outreach of microfinance among excluded poor, and cater the demand of large loan of the graduated microfinance recipients, we need both soft and commercial fund since subsidized and donor's funds are not sufficient to meet growing demand. - 5.6 Diversification of products: So far, the focus by NGO/MFIs has mainly on delivering credit.
+- 5.3 Graduation of Micro finance Recipients: Another burning issue for MFIs is to help those who graduated using microfinance and need large loan to develop SMEs. - 5.4 Overlapping: It is alleged that in some cases microfinance has created debt cycles to pay the installments of loan by making fresh loan from.
+Now it is imperative to address the issue of overlapping for sustainability of MFIs and small borrowers. - 5.5 Sustainability: The issue of sustainability has drawn much attention of all stakeholders of microfinance due to (a) higher dependence of microfinance on subsidies/donor funds (b) high interest rate and operational cost (c) interest of transforming microfinance programs into financially viable ones to attract commercial funds for scaling up programs.
+In Bangladesh, large MFIs have attained near sustainability but a good number of MFIs still depend on subsidized funds like Palli Karma Sahayak Foudation (PKSF) fund and donor's fund.
+In fact, if we want to extend outreach of microfinance among the excluded poor, and cater the demand of large loan of the graduated microfinance recipients, we need both soft and commercial fund since subsidized and donor's funds are not sufficient to meet the growing demand. - 5.6 Diversification of products: So far, the focus by NGO/MFIs has mainly been on delivering credit.
 However, the poor need financial services covering the entire gamut savings, loans, insurance, credit, payments, pension etc. By providing these services, NGO/MFIs can accelerate the pace of effective financial inclusion. - 5.7 Governance: Good governance is essential to ensure quality of leadership and management.
 Governance and financial sustainability are also closely interrelated.
 Weak governance and management characterize many MFIs in Bangladesh.
-Many MFIs have been turned into club of retired persons and close relative of social elite having no understanding and commitment regarding microfinance industry.
-One of key challenges for survival of the microfinance is to ensure accountability and transparency in overall management of MFIs. - 5.9 Regulation and Supervision: The MRA is now the sole watchdog of vast microfinance market of the country.
+Many MFIs became club of retired persons and close relative of social elite having no understanding and commitment regarding microfinance industry.
+One key challenge for survival of the microfinance is to ensure accountability and transparency in overall management of MFIs.

+- 5.9 Regulation and Supervision: The MRA is now the sole watchdog of the vast microfinance market of the country.
 As a new organization, it is evolving day by day.
 The present capacity of this regulatory organization seems to be insufficient in terms of manpower, resource base and geographical concentration (only in Dhaka).
-Besides, all MFIs in Bangladesh are incorporated under 4 different laws that has created many problems which needs to bring under one common law as Bank Company Act, 1991.

-- 5.10 Ownership: Except Grameen Bank, all MFIs have not yet included representatives from among the clients of micro finance. - 5.11 Research and Training: There lacks skilled manpower and research works in addressing emerging issues of microfinance.
+Besides, all MFIs in Bangladesh are incorporated under 4 different laws that has created many problems.
+There is therefore a need to bring all MFIs under one common law as Bank Company Act, 1991. - 5.10 Ownership: Except Grameen Bank, all MFIs have not yet included representatives from among the clients of micro finance. - 5.11 Research and Training: There is the lack of skilled manpower and research works in addressing emerging issues of microfinance.

-6. Policy Options and Conclusions:
+6. Policy Options and Conclusions

-Key policy options:
+Key policy options